cj1705/Windows11Deployer/README.md

 # Windows11Deployer

-A alternative to the normal Windows 11 Home installer but without the system requirements.
+A alternative to the normal Windows 11 nstaller but without the system requirements.

 How does it work?